longlamduc/Intek-Sprite-Detection/README.md

 | ----------------------- | -------------------------------------------- | ------------------------------------------------- |
 | ![Islands](islands.png) | ![Islands Sprite Sheet](islands_sprites.png) | ![Islands Sprite Masks](islands_sprite_masks.png) |

-# Waypoint: Find the Most Common Color in an Image
+# Waypoint 1: Find the Most Common Color in an Image

 Write a function `find_most_common_color` that takes an argument `image` (a [`Image`](https://pillow.readthedocs.io/en/stable/reference/Image.html) object) and that returns the pixel color that is the most used in this image.